firmai/snowde.github.io/_posts/2016-10-18-fitness-functions-all-the-way-down.md

 `f(Design)= AlgorithmicFiltering + AutoPlay + NextWatch`
 `f(AlgorithmicFiltering)= ...`

 Apart from the above thread, you can imagine a tree starting with profit and a bunch of branches working there way down.
 The tree can be thought of as an incentive tree.
-Each little branch brings back oxygen/profit to the core stem.
-Each of these brances produces fitness externatilities.
-Sometimes these externalities transpire from happenstance.
+Each little branch brings back CO2/profit to the core stem.
+Although each of these brances transports the profit, some branches, due to deformations, require more oxegyn/costs.
+The tree can decide to remain small and sever the branch or follow its natural path and wrap over others to obtain the necessary CO2.
+This is referred to as fitness externatilities.
+These externalities mostly transpire from happenstance.

 **Design Externality_**
 ```